Sailor's Lady

-Sailor's Lady, also known as Sweetheart of Turret One, is a 1940 film directed by Allan Dwan and starring Nancy Kelly and Jon Hall.
+Sailor's Lady, also known as Sweetheart of Turret One, is a 1940 comedy film directed by Allan Dwan and starring Nancy Kelly and Jon Hall.
 The supporting cast includes Joan Davis, Dana Andrews, and Buster Crabbe.
 Football player Amby Schindler had an uncredited appearance in this motion picture after portraying one of The Winkies in The Wizard of Oz (1939).

 Plot

 The city's beauty parlors are flooded with hopeful women as the Navy fleet and its sailors are coming to visit.
 Sally Gilroy is one of these expectant girls.
 Sally is quite nervous about the visit since her fiancé Danny is among the arriving sailors, and she is supposed to marry him in the next few days.
 Her best friends Myrtle and Georgine try to calm her down and tell her there is nothing to worry about.

 But it turns out there is.
 Danny's best friend and sailor colleague Scrappy Wilson has grown tired of marriage.
 Right before their ship, the USS Dakota, enters the docks his pay is withheld after a court order ruling, because he owes his wife alimony.
 Scrappy decides to save Danny from going through the same thing and stop him from marrying.

 Scrappy involves another sailor, Goofer, in his plan.
 They plant a gun part in Danny's sailor duffel bag before he disembarks the ship, and Danny is arrested when he is caught stealing Navy equipment by Chief Mulcahy.

 Scrappy himself goes ashore and meets Sally, telling her that Danny is going to spend the entire month-long visit in the ship's jail.
 Another sailor named Rodney tries to make Sally jilt Danny and go with him instead.
 Sally rejects him and desperately decides she has to bring Danny ashore at some point during the visit.

 Danny manage to escape jail and get on the next boat to the shore, and he and Sally go to their brand new house.
 When they arrive their, Sally reveals a big surprise – she has a baby to take care of.
 She has adopted it after a friend and her husband was killed in a car accident.
 Sally has named the baby Margaret Lane "Skipper".
 Danny is not overly happy with this new family development.

 Danny is discovered by a shore patrol, who arrest him again for going AWOL using another sailor's identity.
 Sally tries to help out by telling the ship commander, Captain Roscoe, that Danny only went ashore to visit his sick baby, and that they are already husband and wife.
 Roscoe swallows her explanation and not only drops the charges against Danny, but promotes him to help him take care of his new family.